 An alternate method is to ensure that once the safeguarding device is tripped it will latch, and will require a deliberate manual action to reset.
-This method of safeguarding relies upon the location of the reset switch as well as safe work practices and procedures to prevent an unexpected start or restart of the guarded machine.
+This method of safeguarding relies upon the location of the reset switch as well as safe work practices and procedures to prevent an unexpected start or restart of the guarded machine (see Section 3.1.3).

-WARNING . . .
+MARNING . . .
 Use of EZ-SCREEN for Perimeter Guarding